-Best Metal Detectors For Finding Gold
+Best Metal Detectors For Gold Reviewed

 Fisher Gold Bug 2

 You would be hard-pressed to find metal detector more popular for gold prospecting than the Gold Bug 2.
 It’s been an industry standard for over two decades to date.
 Very few metal detectors (and market products, in general) remain this popular for this long – a testament to its quality as a gold-finding machine.

 Its popularity stems from its amazing sensitivity.
 The ultrahigh frequency (the highest on the market) and powerful 71 kHz operation make finding even the smallest gold nuggets possible with this little beauty!

 It’s light in weight at just 2.9 pounds, which makes swinging it round for long periods of time both comfortable and enjoyable.
 It has the ability to detect gold as small as a pin head and can go as deep as 5 inches on a 1 gram nugget.

 Having tried this baby out over a variety of terrains over a 3 month period, we fully understand why other diggers would state they wouldn’t even contemplate another gold detector.
 The Fisher GB2 has everything they would ever hope to need in a gold metal detector.
 The proof’s in the sheer volume of gold both we and other hunters report detecting.

 One quick tip for the Gold Bug 2 is to make sure you’re hunting for gold in shallower areas.
 This detector does not do too well with depths and so looking for gold in areas where you’d think to find them about a few inches underground would be ideal.